 International Certified Gambling Counselor-II (ICGC-II) Certification

-- Bachelor’s degree or equivalent in the behavioral health field such as license or certification in a recognized behavioral health field (i.e. psychology, addictions, clinical social work).
+Bachelor’s degree or equivalent license or certification in a recognized behavioral health field (i.e. psychology, addictions, clinical social work)

-- 60 hours (ICGC-II) of gambling specific training and education.
+60 hours (ICGC-II) of IGCCB-approved gambling-specific training and education

-- Signed statement from Board Approved Clinical Consultant (BACC).
+Consent and evaluation from IGCCB Board Approved Clinical Consultant (BACC).

-- Signed application form, ethical statement forms and directory authorization form.
+Complete application form, ethical statement forms, and directory authorization form

 Education & Training: